andrew/nesbitt.io/_posts/2025-11-13-package-management-papers.md

 *Justin Cappos, Justin Samuel, Scott Baker, John H. Hartman* ACM Conference on Computer and Communications Security (CCS)

 Seminal paper analyzing ten popular package managers (APT, YUM, YaST, Portage) discovering vulnerabilities in all systems exploitable by man-in-the-middle attackers or malicious mirrors.
 Demonstrated attackers controlling mirrors could compromise hundreds to thousands of clients weekly.
 Identified replay attacks, freeze attacks, extraneous dependencies attacks, and endless data attacks while proposing a layered security approach.

+A broader, more "textbook" analysis of these attacks is also available in [a technical report](https://www2.cs.arizona.edu/people/jsamuel/papers/TR08-02.pdf) by the authors.
+This further fleshes out a host of related attacks that rely on manipulation of dependency information by mirrors to cause package resolution to behave in ways that harm security or stability.

 **[Package Managers Still Vulnerable](https://www.usenix.org/publications/login/february-2009-volume-34-number-1/package-managers-still-vulnerable)** (2009)
 *Justin Samuel, Justin Cappos*